 Nearby Laurel Caverns is billed as “Pennsylvania’s Largest Cave”, and is a great way to spend an hour or two BENEATH Fayette County!

-Fallingwater in Fayette County was voted “the best all-time work of American architecture” by the American Institute of Architects in 1991.
+Fallingwater in Fayette County was designed by famed architect Frank Lloyd Wright and was voted “the best all-time work of American architecture” by the American Institute of Architects in 1991.

 Ohiopyle State Park in Fayette County is home to nearly 80 miles of the best hiking trails in western PA.